 How can radiation be useful in medicine?
 How did the Universe begin?
 How is electricity produced?
-What causes difficulties with our sight?
+What causes short and long sight and how can these defects be corrected?

 Physics aims to help us understand the world around us, by answering questions like the ones listed above.
 In the GCSE course you develop further the ideas met at Key Stage 3.